akoenig/prisma-kubernetes-deployment/readme.md

   name: prisma
 ```

 This definition will lead to a new namespace, called `prisma`.
-Now, with the help of `kubectl`, you can create the namespace by:
+Now, with the help of `kubectl`, you can apply the namespace by executing:

 ```sh
 kubectl apply -f namespace.yml
 ```

-You can perform a `kubectl get namespaces` in order to check if the actual namespace has been created.
-On a fresh Kubernetes cluster, you should see:
+Afterwards, you can perform a `kubectl get namespaces` in order to check if the actual namespace has been created.
+You should see the following on a fresh Kubernetes cluster:

 ```
 ❯ kubectl get namespaces